All Episodes

 Matter of fact, China just doesn't even have the technology.

-Uh to matter of fact, they were building a plane some years ago, and the plane is so heavy it wouldn't take off.
+Matter of fact, they were building a plane some years ago, and the plane is so heavy it wouldn't take off.

-Well, Boeing has talked about it though.
+Well, Boeing has talked about it, though.

 That is, I think that a business is most efficient if it can produce for consumers goods at the lowest possible price.